International System of Quantities

-The International System of Quantities (ISQ) consists of the quantities used in physics and in modern science in general, starting with basic quantities such as length and mass, and the relationships between those quantities.
+The International System of Quantities (ISQ) is a standard system of quantities used in physics and in modern science in general.
+It includes seven ISQ base quantities — length, mass, time, electric current, thermodynamic temperature, amount of substance, and luminous intensity — and the relationships between those quantities in derived quantities.
 This system underlies the International System of Units (SI) but does not itself determine the units of measurement used for the quantities.
-It is inherently incomplete because the number of quantities is potentially infinite.

-The system is formally described in a multi-part ISO standard ISO/IEC 80000, first completed in 2009 but subsequently revised and expanded.
+The system is formally described in a multi-part standard ISO/IEC 80000, which also defines many other derived quantities used in science and technology, first completed in 2009 and subsequently revised and expanded.

 Base quantities

 The base quantities of a given system of physical quantities is a subset of those quantities, where no base quantity can be expressed in terms of the others, but where every quantity in the system can be expressed in terms of the base quantities.
 Within this constraint, the set of base quantities is chosen by convention.
-The ISQ defines seven base quantities.
+There are seven ISQ base quantities.
 The symbols for them, as for other quantities, are written in italics.

 The dimension of a physical quantity does not include magnitude or units.
 The conventional symbolic representation of the dimension of a base quantity is a single upper-case letter in roman (upright) sans-serif type.

 Derived quantities

 A derived quantity is a quantity in a system of quantities that is defined in terms of only the base quantities of that system.
-The ISQ defines many derived quantities.
+The ISQ defines many derived quantities and corresponding derived units.

 Dimensional expression of derived quantities

 The conventional symbolic representation of the dimension of a derived quantity is the product of powers of the dimensions of the base quantities according to the definition of the derived quantity.
 The dimension of a quantity is denoted by $\mathsf L^a \mathsf M^b \mathsf T^c \mathsf I^d \mathsf \Theta^e \mathsf N^f \mathsf J^g$, where the dimensional exponents are positive, negative, or zero.
-The symbol may be omitted if its exponent is zero.
+The dimension symbol may be omitted if its exponent is zero.
 For example, in the ISQ, the quantity dimension of velocity is denoted $\mathsf{LT}^{-1}$.
 The following table lists some quantities defined by the ISQ.

+Dimensionless quantities

 A quantity of dimension one is historically known as a dimensionless quantity (a term that is still commonly used); all its dimensional exponents are zero and its dimension symbol is $1$.
 Such a quantity can be regarded as a derived quantity in the form of the ratio of two quantities of the same dimension.
+The named dimensionless units "radian" (rad) and "steradian" (sr) are acceptable for distinguishing dimensionless quantities of different kind, respectively plane angle and solid angle.